An Outline of the Kingsmead Curriculum

 During the Spring Term Year 8 consultations take place between parents, students and staff about Key Stage 4 option choices to arrive at a curriculum for the final three years.
 This takes into account careers interests and the need to follow a broad and balanced range of courses.

-The courses studied by all students in Years 9, 10 and 11 are English, Mathematics, Science (Combined, Trilogy and Entry Level), Religious Education (Years 9 and 10 only) and the majority study one Foreign Language.
+The courses studied by all students in Years 9, 10 and 11 are English, Mathematics, Science (Combined, Trilogy and Entry Level), Religious Education and the majority study one Foreign Language.
 Physical Education and Games are also compulsory at Key Stage 4 but are not examined.
 Within the options structure students elect to study either History or Geography to complete their core curriculum.

 In addition, students may choose from the following option subjects: